santiagomora2/data-engineering-internship-here/README.md

 ## My Responsibilities

-I was responsible for designing and implementing a **serverless data pipeline** that:
+I was responsible for designing and implementing a **data pipeline** that:

 - Extracted TNM-related data from an issue-tracking system
 - Normalized and validated heterogeneous fields